 PURPOSE utilizes a social impact employment model; with their jewelry being created by young women escaping human trafficking.
 PURPOSE works with women in a number of countries, employing them to create beautiful pieces of jewelry.
 The equation doesn’t end there though.
 In addition to employment, PURPOSE provides their artisans care via their non-profit International Sanctuary, which provides things like health care, counseling, education & job training.
 PURPOSE is their to give these young women not only employment making jewelry, but other skills for them to move forward with their lives.

 A piece of jewelry from PURPOSE makes an excellent pick for gifts that give back.
 I also really love that each piece comes with a label signed by the women who created it.
 It’s gives us the consumers a chance to really feel the direct impact that supporting a company like PURPOSE has.
 My top picks from PURPOSE for gift giving are below.
-I actually have the first two pieces myself and love them.
-I’ve received so many compliments on the statement necklace!

 The Outrage is a female founded activist based apparel company.
 With every purchase money is donated to forward-thinking organizations.
 With each item, The Outrage lists what organization money goes towards, so you can easily make sure you are supporting an organization that the person you are buying this gift for would like / support.
 Organizations include the ACLU, Planned Parenthood & more.
 Products from The Outrage make perfect gifts that give back for any social activist on your list.
 (I personally want every one of the items I’m sharing below).